Barakhamba: Barakhamba Road

-Barakhamba Road is one of the premier roads of Delhi that connects Mandi House circle, near Sahitya Akademi and Doordarshan Kendra (Television Centre), with Connaught Place, New Delhi also called Rajeev Gandhi Chowk.
+Barakhamba Road is one of the premier roads of Delhi that connects Mandi House circle, near Sahitya Akademi and Doordarshan Kendra (Television Centre), with Connaught Place, New Delhi also called Rajiv Chowk.
 On both sides of the road many commercial complexes and several other landmarks are located.
 Some of the notable landmark buildings are the National Museum of Natural History, New Delhi, Embassy of Nepal, Embassy of the Islamic Republic of Iran, Vijaya Building, New Delhi House, Gopal towers, Sapru House, the prestigious Modern School (New Delhi) and many more.
-The Delhi Metro Rail Corporation (DMRC) has operationalized the Delhi metro link, the rapid transit system called the Blue Line of 32.1 km length from Indraprastha via Barakhamba Road to Dwarka Sub City, Asia's largest residential colony in South West Delhi District.
+The Delhi Metro Rail Corporation (DMRC) has operationalized the Delhi Metro link, the rapid transit system called the Blue Line of 32.1 km length from Indraprastha via Barakhamba Road to Dwarka Sub City, Asia's largest residential colony in South West Delhi District.
 A ‘Control Centre’ of the Metro is located at the Metro Bhavan on Barakhamba Road.

 The name tag Barakhamba of this famous road is credited to a twelve pillared (Bara Khamba) house of a noble man, stated to have been built during the rule of Sultan Mohammad Tuglaq, originally erected on this road, now demolished (with hardly any traces).
 An artist’s reconstruction of the house (see external link) shows it as a three storied house with a high tower and terrace with a chabootara (a sit out) to get a scenic view of the city.
 A high wall surrounds the open courtyard of the house.